 Artist, performer and choreographer based in Canada, known for her radical works at the edge of dance and performance.
 At the young age of 26, she had already won two awards for her choreographies.
 She was a double prizewinner at the Prix de la danse de Montréal, winning both the Prix du CALQ for Best Choreography of 2015-2016 for her choreographic installation When the Ice Melts, Will We Drink the Water?, and the Prix Découverte de la danse, presented by Agora de la danse and Tangente, for Unrelated (her first choreography).
 Daina was named by the prestigious German TANZ magazine as one of 30 promising artists for the year 2017 and named one of 25 to watch by the American publication, DANCE in 2018.
-In 2019, she won a New York Dance and Performance Award, Bessie, for Outstanding Choreographer, In 2020 Daina received a fellowship from Springboard Danse Montreal.
+In 2019, she won a New York Dance and Performance Award, Bessie, for Outstanding Choreographer.
+In 2020 Daina received a fellowship from Springboard Danse Montreal.

 Recognized as one of the most promising young choreographers of the next generation, since 2015 her work has been presented over one-hundred times in 15 countries and over 32 different cities.
 Her work being presented in some of the most prestigious festivals (The Venice Biennale, Oktoberdans, Les Rencontre Chorégraphiques de Seine Saint Denis, the Munich Dance Biennale, Montpellier Danse) and on the stages of the world (Canada, France, Spain, Belgium, Norway, Finland, Greenland, Germany, Italy, Switzerland, and Mexico).

 Daina is the artist-in-residence at Agora de la danse in Montreal until 2023.
 In 2018, she was invited again by the Venice Biennale to teach at the Biennale College and created her first group piece for fifteen students.
 At the same time, she continues to tour regularly in Europe, Canada and the United States.
 In 2020 two new pieces were released: a male solo, Laborious Song and a group piece, J’ai pleuré avec les chiens.
 In 2021 Daina started two new group pieces.
-The first Te Daré Una Buena Noticia Cada Vez Que Respire with 10 Mexican performers and the second is a piece for 5 women titled Goddess of Time, Creation and Destruction (I cried with the dogs).
+The first Te Daré Una Buena Noticia Cada Vez Que Respire with 10 Mexican performers and the second, a piece for 5 bodies titled Time, Creation and Destruction (I cried with the dogs).
 In 2021 Daina looks forward to presenting 5 of her original works at Montpellier Dance Festival : Unrelated (2014), Pour (2016), When the ice melts, will we drink the water?
 (2016), Serpentine (2017) and Laborious Song (2020)

 She is also a teacher of movement, choreography and therapeutic practices.
 She has taught at the Venice Biennale College in Venice, Italy, as a guest at The University of Stavanger, Norway and at The University of the Arts in Philedelphia U.S.A.
 Daina presented her workshops at Nulty Bod/ZeroPoint Festival in Prague, in Guadalajara, Mexico, across Canada and especially in Montreal, Quebec., for the past 13 years.